Sir John Carmichael: Raid of the Redeswire

 Carmichael fought against the English at the Raid of the Redeswire on 7 July 1575 on a day of border truce, and captured Sir John Forster, the English Warden and commander, after an argument turned to violence.
 At the start of the fighting two Scottish men, Symonton and Robson were killed, and Carmichael was hit by a bullet but unharmed.
 Other witnesses claimed two Northumbrians, Fenwick and Robert Shafton were the first casualties.
 Francis Walsingham asked Henry Killigrew to ask the ruler of Scotland, Regent Morton to have Carmichael arrested.
 Forster and his companions were entertained with some expense at Dalkeith Palace, and sent home.
 Carmichael was taken to Berwick to be lodged with the President of the Council of the North, the Earl of Huntingdon, at York.

 In 1580 he was one of the 25 gentlemen pensioners appointed to attend James VI when he went riding.
 Other members of this entourage included, Captain James Stewart, Captain Crawford, Walter Stewart of Blantyre, the Master of Cathcart, James Anstruther, Roger Aston, Patrick Hume of Polwarth, and John Stewart of Baldynneis.

 In September 1587 James VI sent him to ask Edinburgh council for a loan of 100 gold crowns to buy velvet saddles to give to the French poet and diplomat Guillaume de Salluste Du Bartas.
-On 8 July 1588 he collected £2,000 of the subsidy or annuity money that Elizabeth gave to James VI at Hutton Hall near Berwick-upon-Tweed, and £3,000 on 9 September at Cawmills.
+On 8 July 1588 he collected £2,000 of the subsidy or annuity money that Elizabeth gave to James VI at Hutton Hall near Berwick-upon-Tweed, and £3,000 on 9 September from Robert Bowes at Cawmills.